CSCfi/fairdata-metax/docs/api/README.md

 A good starting point for studying OpenApi is [OpenApi specification V2](https://swagger.io/specification/v2/)

 ## Sphinx

+The repository provides a Sphinx autobuild server in Docker container for conveniently write and develop the API documentation.
+Below are the instructions how to use the server.

+### Building the image

+The autobuild server can be built with following command from repo root:

+`docker build -t fairdata-docker.artifactory.ci.csc.fi/fairdata-metax-sphinx -f sphinx.dockerfile .`

+### Running the server in standalone container

+The server can be run with the following command, also from repo root:

+`docker run -it -v $PWD/docs/api:/sphinx/ -p 8088:8000 fairdata-docker.artifactory.ci.csc.fi/fairdata-metax-sphinx`

+### Running the server in stack

+The autobuild server is also present in both of the stacks provided in the repo.
+The default dev env domain name `metax.fd-dev.csc.fi`is used in the documentation so it should be added to `/etc/hosts` file to enable correct redirection in documentation links.
+When the domain name is added, the server is available from
+`http://metax.fd-dev.csc.fi:8088`.
+By disabling browser cache redirection errors can be prevented.
+If all other fail, `0.0.0.0:8088` should work.

-### Enabling autobuilds
+### Additional notes

-To install required dependencies run the following:
-``pip install sphinx sphinx-autobuild sphinx_rtd_theme``

-To start server, run following in metax-api directory:
-``sphinx-autobuild -t {envtag} docs/source/ docs/build/``, where {envtag} is one of local_development, test, stable or production.
-Envtag determines the target environment of the documentation.

-Note that the server should be run on the host machine since virtual machine does not build docs automatically.

 To conditionally add parts of the documentation, use only -directive.
 See [This](https://github.com/sphinx-doc/sphinx/issues/1115) for known issue with this directive and headings.